-Nursing is an art of rendering health care based on scientific knowledge and a caring relationship.
+Nursing is the science and art of rendering health care based on scientific knowledge and a caring relationship.
 It is dynamic and evolving.
-Its purpose is to promote health and assist individuals throughout the life span of the continuum of wellness-illness to attain an optimal level of functioning.
+Its purpose is to promote health, prevent illness, and assist individuals throughout the lifespan of the wellness-illness continuum, to attain the optimal level of functioning.

-Nursing education is the framework for the teaching and learning of the knowledge and competencies of skills necessary to assist in meeting the health needs of individuals in a variety of health care settings.
+Nursing education is the framework for the teaching and learning of the knowledge and competencies necessary to assist in meeting the health needs of individuals in a variety of health care settings.